 OPTION 1 OPTION 2 Responsibility for developing the AMP Contracted CAMO or CAO Owner (if allowed under ML.A.201(f)) Approval/declaration of the maintenance programme Approved by the CAMO or CAO, or none required in case of compliance with ML.A.302(e) Declaration by the owner or none required in case of compliance with ML.A.302(e) Basis for the maintenance programme MIP (not applicable to rotorcraft and airships s) or ICA issued by the DAH Deviations from the DAH's ICA Deviations from the DAH's instructions are justified.
 The CAMO/CAO keeps a record of the justifications and provides a copy of them to the owner.
 Deviations do not need to be justified.
-AMP annual review In conjunction with the AR, by the AR staff or, if not performed in conjunction with the AR (e.g. in case of ARC extension), by the CAMO or CAO.
+AMP annual review In conjunction with the AR, by the AR staff or with the AR (e.g. in case of ARC extension), b